November 9-11, 2021

 This is live online training.

-you’ve been thinking about how to integrate it into your business operations.
+You’re been thinking about digital decisioning or operationalizing machine learning, wondering how you can integrate a decisions-first approach into your business operations.
 Now is a

 Decision modeling with the Decision Model and Notation (DMN) standard is fast becoming the definitive approach for sustained business engagement, improved traceability and flexible and analytic enterprise applications.

 - Effectively frame the requirements for analytic projects.

 - Streamline reporting requests.